shards-dev/Shards/README.md

 - **More Data Availability Options**
 - **MPC Wallet Integration** Let your users log into your product without requiring a wallet
 - **WhiteLabel NFT Marketplaces** Out-of-the-box easy to modify NFT Marketplace.
 LFG!

-## ☁️ Managed Rollups

-Let us manage your infrastructure so you can focus on shipping a great product.
-[Reach us today](https://form.typeform.com/to/RuoONrDM).